Sales Agent & Broker Renewals

 Non-Certified Continuing Education Credit Request.

-- For an active license, a Change Card (submitted through RELMS) and non-refundable $15 fee.
+- For an active license, a Change Card (submitted through RELMS) and non-refundable $15 fee is required to re-activate the license.

 - For Sales Agents, $42 non-refundable fee.